 Our methods consist of data collection at three sites and the construction of a model.
-Questions 1-3 are addressed with data from a study of experimental burns in an area of miombo woodlands in Mozambique.
-Question 4 is answered with a new model of this ecosystem, parameterised using the results of the Mozambican experiment and tested against data from a 50 year fire frequency experiment in Marondera, Zimbabwe, and a dry forest in Mozambique.
+Questions 1-3 are addressed with data from a study of using the results of the Mozambican experiment and tested against data from a 50 year fire frequency experiment in Marondera, Zimbabwe, and a dry forest in Mozambique.